 The Statement of Accounts contains estimated figures that are based on assumptions made about the future or events that are otherwise uncertain.
-Estimates are made taking into account historical
+Estimates are made taking into account historical experience, current trends and other relevant factors.
+However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.

-The items in the net asset statement at 31 March 2021 for which there is a significant risk of material adjustment in the forthcoming year are as follows:
+The items in the net asset statement at 31 March 2023 for which there is a significant risk of material adjustment in the forthcoming year are as follows: